raspiblitz/raspiblitz/FAQ.md

 If you've checked those and SSH is still not working: Join the conversation on [GitHub Issue #420](https://github.com/rootzoll/raspiblitz/issues/420).

+## How to circumvent censorship

+Get familiarized with the Tor menu, plenty of configuration are set there and is easy to be used with informational texts.

+Fist, go to the Tor menu:

+* Through the Tor menu
+  * menu > tor > ssh over Tor

+* Read the options to circumvent censorship.
+  * Bridges
+  * Tor over VPN
+  * Bypass idle feature

+* The best, most secure and anoymous way of circumvention is using native Tor transports, such as bridges with pluggable transport.
+You can use 3 types of Bridges with PB in RasbiBlitz: obfs4, meek-azure and snowflake.
+Choose the optional that fits you after reading the Bridges readme through the menu.

 ## How to SSH over Tor?

 SSH is already encrypted, why would I want to use it with Tor?
 * Remote access when away from LAN.
 * Anonymized access - Someone sniffing the traffic don't know where the server you are establishing a connection is, not the server side knows where the client is.
+* You can also create a hidden service for SSH using the Tor menu.

 Create Hidden Service:
 `bash /home/admin/config.scripts/internet.hiddenservice.sh ssh 22 22`